 Many schools advertise teaching jobs for September as soon as Christmas, so you’ll apply for your first teaching job long before you qualify.
 To help you feel ready for this, check out these tips from senior teachers and teacher recruiters about how to successfully apply for your first teaching job.

 Job searching can be hard work, but there are lots of different ways you can find your dream job in teaching.
-There are a variety of places that you can find job advertisements online including Indeed, Teaching Vacancies on Gov.uk, and TES, and local authority websites (for our students here is a link to Plymouth Schools Vacancies).
+There are a variety of places that you can find job advertisements online including Indeed, Teaching Vacancies on Gov.uk, Reed Education, and TES, and local authority websites (for our students here is a link to Plymouth Schools Vacancies).

 School websites and social media may also be a good place to look.
 If you know a specific school that you would like to work at this can be a quick way of finding out what positions are currently available.
 Often school Facebook or Twitter pages will share adverts, so check on there.

 LinkedIn, as well as being a great tool for creating a professional profile, can be a helpful place to find job vacancies.
 The platform also allows you to network with other professionals within teaching and make useful links.

 It is also important to network whilst on placement.
 You may be able to hear about a job through a past colleague or even from the school you have worked at – so make sure to build contacts and make a great impression.